-Considering a divorce in Colorado Springs?
-Our divorce attorneys can help you navigate the legal process.
-Even if you and your spouse get along, it’s best to hire a top Colorado Springs divorce attorney at Springs Law Group to make sure no detail is left uncovered.
+Considering a dissolving your marriage in Colorado Springs?
+We can help you navigate the legal process.
+Even if you and your spouse get along, it’s best to hire a top Colorado Springs divorce lawyer at Springs Law Group to make sure no detail is left uncovered.

-Most people underestimate the complexities of divorce.
+Most people underestimate the complexities of dissolving a marriage.
 When you try to go it alone or with a low-cost service, you risk missing important steps of the process.
 As a result, you can end up in a less-than-desirable situation—one that could have been avoided had you reached out to a Colorado Springs family attorney.

 You owe it to yourself and your family to contact Springs Law Group for legal help with your divorce.
 We not only will represent you in a court of law, but we are there for you to support you emotionally.

 What Must I Know About Divorce in Colorado?

 Colorado is a “no-fault divorce” state.
 This means that a court will not take either your or your spouse’s fault or misconduct into consideration when granting a divorce, awarding alimony (spousal maintenance), or dividing property.
-One of the spouses must also live in Colorado for at least 91 days before filing the paperwork for a divorce in the state.
+One of the spouses must also live in Colorado for at least 91 days before filing the paperwork in the state.

 What Are Grounds for the Dissolution of a Marriage?

-The only grounds for divorce you must meet in Colorado in order to have your divorce granted is the “irretrievable breakdown” of your marriage.
+The only grounds for dissolving a marriage are to have your divorce granted is the “irretrievable breakdown” of your marriage.
 This basically means that you can’t get along with your spouse, or your spouse can’t get along with you, and that there is no chance of reconciliation.

 Why Is Divorce So Hard?

 The process of getting a divorce is hard for many reasons.
-First of all, the simple act of having your marriage dissolved is emotionally difficult to face, even if you welcome the divorce.
-No one ever marries assuming they will one day have to dissolve their relationship in a divorce.
+First of all, the simple act of having your marriage dissolved is emotionally difficult to face, even if you welcome the dissolution.
+No one ever marries assuming they will one day have to dissolve their relationship.